 2303 - Calculus for Business & Social Sciences - 3 credit hours sciences.
 Note: Credit will be allowed for only one course of MATH 2315 or MATH 2303.
+Prerequisite: MATH 1013 or equivalent.
+Course rotation: Spring even years.

 Covers topics in elementary calculus and analytic geometry for students in business and social